haskell-perf/graphs/results/TIME.md

 ABSTRACT:

- * Hash-Graph was 1.41 times faster than Alga
+ * Fgl was 1.45 times faster than Alga
- * Fgl was 1.40 times faster than Alga
+ * Hash-Graph was 1.43 times faster than Alga

 ## vertexList